idaholab/moose/modules/tensor_mechanics/doc/content/source/postprocessors/AveragePointSeparation.md

 ## Description

+This `PostProcessor` computes the average distance between two sets of points specified in two arrays defined with the `first_point` and `last_point` parameters.
+The point positions account for the current displacements, so this distance will evolve over time for a deforming body.
+If the separation between two specific points is desired, single points rather than a arrays of points can be specified.

 This `PostProcessor` computes average distance between a set of points specified in two array `first_point` and `last_point`.

 ## Example Input File Syntax